School Garden Support Organization Leadership Institute

 - Evaluating school garden programs

-This Leadership Institute is designed to for teams of 2 from 10 School Garden Support Organizations (SGSOs).
+This Leadership Institute is designed for teams of 2 from School Garden Support Organizations (SGSOs).
 A SGSO may be a nonprofit organization, university, government agency, foundation, school district, or other entity focused specifically on supporting garden-based learning for multiple schools in their region.
-SGSOs work to elevate the quality and sustainability of school garden programs across their region, serving thousands of children each.
+SGSOs work to elevate the quality and sustainability of school garden programs across their region, serving thousands of children.
 Primary SGSO activities are listed above in the "What" section.

-Each SGSO is invited to apply to send 2 key leaders to the Institute.
-We are particularly looking for SGSOs that:
+Each SGSO is invited to attend will send 2 key leaders to the Institute.
+We are particularly seeking SGSOs that:

 - Plan to host garden-based professional development for educators between January – June 2017